pythonarcade/arcade/doc/how_to_compile.rst

 Windows
 ^^^^^^^

-Prep your system by getting needed Python packages:
+Prep your system by getting the needed Python packages:

-``pip install wheel sphinx coveralls sphinx_rtd_theme pyglet numpy``
+``pip install wheel sphinx coveralls sphinx_rtd_theme pyglet pyglet_ffmpeg numpy pytest pillow``

 Create your own fork of the repository, and then clone it on your computer.

-From the base directory, there are three batch files that can be run:
+From the base directory, there is a "make" batch file that can be run with a number of different arguments, some of them listed here:

-* ``make`` - This compiles the source, installs the package on the local computer, compiles the documentation, and runs all the unit tests.
+* ``make full`` - This compiles the source, installs the package on the local computer, compiles the documentation, and runs all the unit tests.
-* ``makedoc`` - This compiles the documentation.
+* ``make doc`` - This compiles the documentation.
 Resulting documentation will be in ``doc/build/html``.
-* ``makefast`` - This compiles and installs the source code.
+* ``make fast`` - This compiles and installs the source code.
 It does not create the documentation or run any unit tests.
+* ``make test`` - This runs the tests.
+* ``make`` - Displays all the arguments "make" supports.

 Note: Placing test programs in the root of the project folder will pull from the source code in the arcade library, rather than the library installed in the